laxmikant-ainapure/upcxx/README.md

 This release is not performant, and may be unstable or buggy.

-Please report any problems in the [issue tracker](https://bitbucket.org/berkeleylab/upcxx/issues).

 ### 2017.09.30: Release 2017.9.0

 The initial public release of UPC++ v1.0.
 This release supports most of the